omarhassan2/IEEE-ZSB-RAS-2024/README.md

 - The objective of this assignment is clearly understand and exercise concepts of pointer to functions.
 - The secondary objective is to get to know about  Function like macro.
 - Normal if, else if, else Vs Preprocessor directives #if, #elif, #else

+### Task 4:
+- The objective of this assignment is clearly understand and exercise concepts of Structures.